sachinbasantia/ECommerce-SQL-Python-/README.md

 ## Potential Use Cases

 Analyzing this dataset offers valuable insights into Target's Brazilian operations.
-Potential use cases include:
+Basic Queries
 1. List all unique cities where customers are located.
 2. Count the number of orders placed in 2017.
 3. Find the total sales per category.